Oral Roberts

 Granville Oral Roberts (January 24, 1918 – December 15, 2009) was an American Charismatic Christian televangelist, who was one of the first to propagate Prosperity Gospel Theology.
-He is ordained in both the Pentecostal Holiness and United Methodist churches.
+He was ordained in the Pentecostal Holiness Church from 1936 until his transfer to the United Methodist church in 1968, a controversial relationship that ended in 1987 when his credentials were revoked.
 He is considered one of the forerunners of the charismatic movement, and at the height of his career was one of the most recognized preachers in the US.
 He founded the Oral Roberts Evangelistic Association and Oral Roberts University.

 One of the most well-known and controversial American religious leaders of the 20th century, his preaching emphasized seed-faith.
 His ministries reached millions of followers worldwide spanning a period of over six decades.
 His healing ministry and his bringing American Pentecostalism into the mainstream had the most impact, but he also pioneered televangelism, and laid the foundations of the prosperity gospel and abundant life teachings.
 The breadth and style of his ministry, including his widely publicized funding appeals, made him a consistent subject of contention among critics and supporters.

 Early life

 Roberts was born on January 24, 1918, in Pontotoc County, Oklahoma, the fifth and youngest child of the Reverend Ellis Melvin Roberts (1881–1967) and Claudius Priscilla Roberts (née Irwin) (1885–1974).
 In an interview on Larry King Live, Roberts claimed his mother was of Cherokee descent.
 Roberts also claimed Choctaw heritage.
-However, census records indicate that Roberts and his family are listed as "white", including his mother despite her claims to be "one-quarter Cherokee."
 Roberts began life in poverty, and nearly died of tuberculosis when he was 17.
 After finishing high school, Roberts studied for two years each at Oklahoma Baptist University and Phillips University.
 In 1938, he married a preacher's daughter, Evelyn Lutman Fahnestock.

 Roberts became a traveling faith healer after ending his college studies without a degree.
 According to a TIME Magazine profile of 1972, Roberts originally made a name for himself with a large mobile tent "that sat 3,000 on metal folding chairs".